A mixed-precision quantum-classical algorithm for solving linear systems: Introduction

 However, these quantum algorithms currently have limitations in terms of matrix conditioning and solution accuracy.
 These can be mitigated by using a combination of both classical computations (running on a Central Processing Unit - CPU) and quantum computations (running on a Quantum Processing Unit - QPU).
 Recent studies have proposed architectural designs for the integration of quantum devices into High-Performance Computing (HPC) systems, to improve the computation accuracy and to reduce the latency \cite{BSH20, HMLG21}.
 This type of architectures will be beneficial for implementations that require data transfer between CPU and QPU.
 At the algorithm level, the techniques that could be targeted to improve linear system solvers could for instance include preconditioning methods or iterative refinement.

 Iterative refinement has been recently studied for the HHL algorithm \cite{IR_HHL_saito2021, IR_HHL_zheng2024} or for optimization problems \cite{IR_opti}.
 In this paper we consider the LS problem solved via the QSVT method which offers several advantages: the matrix does not need to be Hermitian and even not square (in this case we solve a least squares problem), the QSVT method can exploit efficient block-encoding techniques and appears to be well suited for Large Scale Quantum (LSQ) architectures.
-However the quantum circuit for the QSVT requires a polynomial approximation that is very expensive if we want to achieve acceptable accuracy (typically better than $10^{-5}$ \cite{NJ24}).
+Note that our work is carried out in an LSQ context and not NISQ (Noisy Intermediate-Scale Quantum) due to the excessive depth of quantum circuits for the QSVT algorithm.
+The quantum circuit for the QSVT requires a polynomial approximation that is very expensive if we want to achieve acceptable accuracy (typically better than $10^{-5}$ \cite{NJ24}).
 This has motivated our choice for developing a mixed-precision algorithm which combines the speed and limited precision of the QSVT with iterative refinement in higher precision.
 Mixed-precision techniques are widely used in HPC algorithms \cite{Mixed_2016}.
 They have been initially motivated by the emergence of GPU accelerators that provide high performance when computing in lower precision arithmetic, for instance using tensor core units \cite{Baboulin_Europar}.
 For hybrid CPU/GPU architectures we can achieve high performance of the solver while preserving the accuracy of the higher precision and we investigate how similar techniques can be applied with the QSVT method.
 Similarly to the CPU/GPU case, our iterative refinement is also hybrid since it uses a classical processor (to compute the residual and solution update) and a quantum processor (for the QSVT solver).
 We adapt the iterative refinement to the case where the LS problem is solved via the QSVT and we present an error and complexity analysis to evaluate the quantum ans classical costs of our algorithm.
 We also show that our approach provides a significant advantage in complexity compared to directly solving the LS problem with QSVT in higher precision.

 The paper is organized as follows: in Section \ref{sec:background}, we recall some results on QSVT and classical mixed-precision iterative refinement applied to LS problems.
 Then in Section \ref{sec:iterref}, we describe a hybrid algorithm for LS problems using iterative refinement based on the QSVT.
 We also provide a convergence and complexity analysis.
 In Section \ref{sec:exp}, we present experimental results on random matrices with various condition numbers.
 Finally, concluding remarks are given in Section \ref{sec:conclusion}.